 Yes, of course!
-If you know exactly what sort of piece you’re looking for, you can fill out an order form and the artist will get back to you within 24 hours.
-If you have more questions about what options you have or need help designing your piece, you can email firstname.lastname@example.org.
+If you know exactly what sort of piece you’re looking for, you can fill out an order form and the artist will get back to you via email with the next steps.

 There is an option for any length of hair.
 For table work (braided hair jewelry), the hair must be 12 inches or longer.
 For 3 dimensional hair flowers, the hair must be at least 5 inches long.
 Any length smaller than this must be palette worked into a flat picture to be set under glass in a frame or jewelry.
 Learn more about the differences in techniques on YouTube at Hair and Now.